As I was with Moses, so I will be with you; I will never leave you nor forsake you. —Joshua 1:5

-Although feeling abandon is a real-life experience after the death of the leader you’ve assisted in ministry for many years the assurance of God’s presence makes the transition a peaceful process.
-Just make sure you obey His instructions to reap the rewards.
+Although feeling abandon is a real-life experience after the death of the leader you have assisted in ministry or been under their leadership for many years, the assurance of God’s presence makes the transition a peaceful process.
+However, we must make sure we obey God’s instructions, honor and respect leadership to reap the rewards.

 © 2014, 2017, 2019.
 All rights reserved.
 Majestic Publications/Majestic Worldwide Ministries, Inc. Queen E. Franks Phillips